Song of Eärendil: Medieval complexity

 The "Song of Eärendil" is described by Tom Shippey as exemplifying "an elvish streak .. signalled .. by barely-precedented intricacies" of poetry.
-He notes however that the Elvish tradition corresponded to a real English tradition, that of the Middle English poem Pearl.
+He said that the Elvish tradition corresponded to a real English tradition, that of the Middle English poem Pearl.
 It makes use of an attempt at immortality and a "fantastically complex metrical scheme" with many poetic mechanisms, including alliteration as well as rhyme; for example, it begins "Perle, plesaunte to prynces paye / To clanly clos in golde so clere".
-Shippey observes that the tradition of such complex verse had died out before the time of Shakespeare and Milton, to their and their readers' loss, and that "Tolkien obviously hoped in one way to recreate it," just as he sought to create a substitute for the lost English mythology.
+Shippey said that the tradition of such complex verse had died out before the time of Shakespeare and Milton, in his view a loss to those poets and their readers, and that "Tolkien obviously hoped in one way to recreate it," as he sought to create a substitute for the lost English mythology.

-Shippey identifies five mechanisms used by Tolkien in The Song of Eärendil to convey an "elvish" feeling of "rich and continuous uncertainty, a pattern forever being glimpsed but never quite grasped", its goals "romanticism, multitudinousness, imperfect comprehension .. achieved stylistically much more than semantically."
+Shippey states that five mechanisms are used by Tolkien in The Song of Eärendil to convey an "elvish" feeling of "rich and continuous uncertainty, a pattern forever being glimpsed but never quite grasped", its goals "romanticism, multitudinousness, imperfect comprehension .. achieved stylistically much more than semantically."
 The mechanisms are rhyme, internal half-rhyme, alliteration, alliterative assonance, and "a frequent if irregular variation of syntax."
 They can be seen in the first stanza of the long poem, only some of the instances being highlighted:

 Keatsian effect

 In the narrative, the Hobbit Frodo Baggins, more or less healed after being stabbed with a Morgul-knife by a Black Rider, sits listening to the Elvish music, falling into a trancelike state, until he hears "Song of Eärendil" which his cousin Bilbo sings, and supposedly composed, at Elrond's house, Rivendell:

-The Tolkien scholars Wayne G. Hammond and Christina Scull comment on this passage that the effect of the Elvish song is like that of "Faërian drama" as described by Tolkien in his essay "On Fairy-Stories", where you "think you are bodily inside its Secondary World".
-Shippey says of the same passage that "Frodo indeed finds himself listening in highly Keatsian style".
-Shippey adds that the poem offers Wordsworthian "romantic glimpses of 'old unhappy far-off things'", as well as echoes of Keats's lines:
+The Tolkien scholars Wayne G. Hammond and Christina Scull wrote that in this passage the effect of the Elvish song is like that of "Faërian drama" as described by Tolkien in his essay "On Fairy-Stories", where you "think you are bodily inside its Secondary World".
+Shippey said of the same passage that "Frodo indeed finds himself listening in highly Keatsian style" and that the poem offers Wordsworthian "romantic glimpses of 'old unhappy far-off things'", as well as echoes of Keats's lines:

 with Shippey's emphasis on Keats's alliteration and assonance, similar to some of the devices used by Tolkien in his poem.